| Romans 9:18-21 states: "Therefore hath he mercy

 appointed the non-elect to damnation and eternal destruction

+at the same time.
 II Peter 2:12 states: "But these, as natural

 brute beasts, made to be taken and destroyed, speak evil of